gkjohnson/threejs-sandbox/gtaoPass/README.md

 - Performance
 - Memory
 - Clean up shader, add comments
-- Unroll second loop in single pass GTAO shader
-- ensure loops are unrolled with custom unroll -- only works with i

 **Features**
 - See toystory presentation on sample reuse.
-- Use proper normal and depth passes with alpha cutouts
 - Manually assignable rotation and radius offsets

 **Performance Knobs**